zw-engineers/learn-react/learn-react-redux/README.md

         * - Pure functions
         * - Only mandatory argument is 'type'
     * Subscriber - Listens for state change to update the ui.
+    * Middleware - allows us to directly access the dispatch() method so that we can make async calls from our actions.